-6.1 A Does the Advisory Committee, consisting of at least 5 members in attendance (not counting school personnel or educators from other programs) convene a minimum of two working meetings per year?
-6.1 B Rate the input of committee members in terms of participation, providing input on program improvement, and attendance as indicated in the minutes.
-Meeting minutes from at least two meetings per year (one year for Initial Accreditation; five years for Renewal of Accreditation). counting school personnel or educators from other programs) convene a minimum of two working meetings per year?
-6.1 B Rate the input of committee members in terms of participation, providing input on program improvement, and attendance as (one year for Initial Accreditation; five years for Renewal of Accreditation). from other programs) convene a minimum of two working meetings per year?
-6.1 B Rate the input of committee members in terms of participation, providing input on program improvement, and attendance as Accreditation; five years for Renewal of Accreditation).
-Meeting minutes 6.1 B Rate the input of committee members in terms of participation, providing input on program improvement, and attendance as Renewal of Accreditation).
-Meeting minutes Rate the input of committee members in terms of participation, providing input on program improvement, and attendance as terms of participation, providing input on program improvement, and attendance as program improvement, and attendance as indicated in the minutes Rate the mix of committee members in terms List of all advisory committee of being representative of the following members and their groups: medium/heavy truck technicians, affiliations. local employers, former students, others (automotive trainers, parents, educators from other programs, etc.) 6.2A Rate the use of the Advisory Committee Highlight pertinent discussion review of student surveys in the evaluation in Advisory Committee process. meeting minutes.
-6.3A Rate the Advisory Committee input in Highlight pertinent discussion reviewing funds allocated to and used by the in Advisory Committee program. meeting minutes.
-6.3 B Rate the Advisory Committee input on Provide funding information whether the funding is adequate for program and highlight pertinent operation. discussion regarding adequacy of funding in Advisory Committee minute 6.4A Rate the Advisory Committee's review of Describe the annual review information from the annual follow-up process and provide an completed by the graduate and employer example from the annual surveys and resulting recommendations for survey data and Advisory modifications to the training program, committee minutes with pertinent information highlighted.
+Standard Contents Documentation 6.1 A Does the Advisory Committee, consisting Meeting minutes from at of at least 5 members in attendance (not least two meetings per year counting school personnel or educators (one year for Initial from other programs) convene a minimum Accreditation; five years for of two working meetings per year?
+Renewal of Accreditation).
+6.1 B Rate the input of committee members in Meeting minutes terms of participation, providing input on program improvement, and attendance as 6.1.0 indicated in the minutes.
+7 6.1 C Rate the mix of committee members in terms List of all advisory committee of being representative of the following members and their groups: medium/heavy truck technicians, affiliations. local employers, former students, others (automotive trainers, parents, educators from (2) other programs, etc.) TT: -1.1: -1.44:4 -1:: 6.2A Rate the use of the Advisory Committee Highlight pertinent discussion review of student surveys in the evaluation in Advisory Committee (2) process. meeting minutes.
+6.3A Rate the Advisory Committee input in Highlight pertinent discussion reviewing funds allocated to and used by the in Advisory Committee (2 P program. meeting minutes.
+6.3 B Rate the Advisory Committee input on Provide funding information whether the funding is adequate for program and highlight pertinent operation. discussion regarding adequacy of funding in Advisory Committee minutes.
+6.4A Rate the Advisory Committee's review of Describe the annual review information from the annual follow-up process and provide an completed by the graduate and employer example from the annual surveys and resulting recommendations for survey data and Advisory modifications to the training program, committee minutes with pertinent information highlighted.
 6.5A Rate the use of the Advisory Committee to Highlight pertinent provide input on the addition/deletion of tasks information in the Advisory and its approval of task changes Committee minutes.
 6.6A Rate the Advisory Committee use of the Highlight pertinent discussion annual review process to provide input on in Advisory Committee maintaining up-to-date tools and equipment. meeting minutes.
 6.6B Is the Advisory Committee included when Highlight pertinent conducting an annual evaluation of the information in Advisory facilities to assure safety and adequacy in Committee minutes. meeting program goals?
 12.3 A Are Advisory Committee meeting minutes Highlight pertinent available to confirm that the committee information in the Advisory has discussed e-learning?
 Committee meeting minutes.